laravel-enso/documentation/docs/backend/cli.md

 ## Features

-- comes with its own easy to use CLI for the creation of Enso resources
+- comes with an easy to use CLI for the creation of Enso resources
-- can be used to more easily insert (default) data, during the install of a package, or later when new routes and permissions are required and can create menus, assign default permissions, etc.
+- can be used to easily insert (default) data, during the install of a package, or later when new routes and permissions are required and can create menus, assign default permissions, etc.
-- extends Illuminate's `Migration` class and acts like a migration
-- can also rollback its own changes
 - when adding menus and permissions, automatic access for the administrator role is added
+- for adding menus and permissions the package relies on laravel-enso/migrator

 ## Usage